prashgarg/health-cLLaiMs/readme.txt

-README – Replication Package for “Multilingual LLM Reliability on Health Claims”
+README – Replication Package for “Artificial Intelligence health advice accuracy varies across languages and contexts”

-This directory contains all code and data needed to reproduce our analyses.
+This directory contains all code needed to reproduce our analyses.
+For full package, including data, visit the Zenodo repository

 Files:
   • project.Rproj